confluentinc/ksql/docs-md/developer-guide/syntax-reference.md

 determine if repartitioning can be avoided when performing aggregations and joins.

-The type of the column named in the `KEY` property must match the type of the `ROWKEY` column.
+The type of the column named in the `KEY` property must match the type of the key column.

 !!! important
       Don't set the KEY property, unless you have validated that your